OpenShot/openshot-qt/doc/effects.rst

 Crop
 """"
-Crop out any part of a video clip.
+The Crop effect removes unwanted outer areas from the video frame, allowing you to focus on a particular part of the shot, change the aspect ratio, or remove distracting elements from the edges of the frame.
 This effect is the primary method for cropping a Clip in OpenShot.
 The ``left``, ``right``, ``top``, and ``bottom`` key-frames can even be animated, for a moving and resizing cropped area.
 You can leave the cropped area blank, or you can dynamically resize the cropped area to fill the screen.

 .. table::
    :widths: 26 80